SEO Keyword Research Guide: How to Identify the Best Keywords for Quality Traffic

 1. Search Volume:

-This is not only fascinating to have such transparent insight into market demand and search behaviour, but also of foundational importance to your SEO campaign.
+This is not only fascinating to have such transparent insight into market demand and search behavior, but also of foundational importance to your SEO campaign.

 Don’t worry if keyword volume appears low, e.g. “30 searches per month”.
 If it’s highly relevant traffic, these may just be the right 30 users to attract and do business with and they can become valuable customers.
 Furthermore, SEO is a game that’s not only won by a single keyword on a page.